 You can easily buy a garbage disposal unit and install it yourself with the help of resources available.
 With one simple machine, you can easily reduce the stench of garbage while also reducing the amount you throw out.
 However, before making a purchase, you should learn the answer to the question, “how long does a garbage disposal last?”.

 To learn the answer to the questions, “how long does a garbage disposal normally last?” and “what can you put in a garbage disposal without wearing it down too much?”, read this article.
-If you need to service your existing garbage disposal or need servicing for anything else in your house, call Clover Services.
+If you need to service your existing garbage disposal or need servicing for anything else in your house, call Clover Contracting.

 How long do garbage disposals last on average?